-This NASA Technical Handbook establishes guidelines and recommendations for machining of advanced ceramics and glasses.
+This Handbook establishes guidelines and recommendations for machining of advanced ceramics and glasses.
 Machining of advanced ceramics and glasses is often necessary to achieve certain design requirements such as dimensional (tolerance) requirements, geometric shape, functional fit, and surface finish.
 However, operations such as surface grinding can cause a significant decrease in the strength of advanced ceramics and glasses due to the introduction of surface flaws.
 The magnitude of the loss in strength is determined by the grinding conditions and the response of the material.
 The effect on strength of varying a single grinding parameter or several grinding parameters can be measured and assessed; however, doing so can be both time consuming and expensive depending on geometry, application, and material.
 Often, grinding procedures have been developed by experienced users for particular components or applications; but these procedures have not been compiled or presented in a generalized manner accessible to inexperienced users.
 Therefore, a need exists to compile and/or develop a set of geometry-based grinding procedures that inexperienced users of advanced ceramics and glasses can apply as a starting point in specification writing and fabrication of ceramic and glass test specimens and components.

-Requests for changes to this NASA Technical Han dbook should be submitted via MSFC Form

-4657, Change Request for a NASA Engineering St tandard.
+Requests for information should be submitted via "Email Feedback" at https://standards.nasa.gov.
+Requests for changes to this Handbook should be submitted via MSFC Form 4657, Change Request for a NASA Engineering Standard.

-Original signed by 2018-07-17
+Original signed by

-Ralph R. Roe, Jr. Approval Date
+Approval Date

-NASA Chief Engineer
+Ralph R. Roe, Jr. NASA Chief Engineer